kpavlis/image-analysis/README.md

 7. 🧪 **Evaluation.**
    A subset of four target images is randomly selected from the dataset, and for each one, the top 4 visually similar matches are retrieved.
 The system then calculates the average similarity score across these results to evaluate retrieval accuracy.

+> 📌 The `resources` folder contains supporting material such as images and documentation.

 ## 🧠 Technologies Used

 - Python